sweng-epfl/public/project/02-Modularity/Handout.md

 Now that you wrote the interfaces for your modules, you need to implement them.
 For each interface, create a class that implements the methods you defined.
 Here are a few hints and tips on what to do precisely.
 Feel free to ask on Piazza if you need suggestions!

-> :information_source: You may notice while writing the implementation that the interface misses something: a method parameter, a list of thrown exceptions...
+> :information_source: You may notice while writing the implementation that the interface is missing something: a method parameter, a list of thrown exceptions...
 This is not that big of a deal: sometimes, when writing the actual code, you come up with something you didn't think you'd need.
 Updating the interface at this time to provide what you need for that is not an issue. **However, please go through the same reasoning every time you update the interface as when you wrote it: is it specific to my implementation?
 Does it give too much details about the implementation?
 Do I really need it? ...**.

 > :warning: In particular in today's project, if you realize you need a `Context` (or similar Android system classes) to do something, you should not add it as a method parameter in the interface, as it makes it tightly coupled to the Android operating system.
 Think about other ways to provide the `Context` to your implementation.